ga-wdi-exercises/do_something_express_part4/readme.md

 ## Option B

-See how many of the bonuses below you can reach.
+Work on the goal below.
+Once you've completed it, see how many of the bonuses below you can reach, going in order (or not).
 Take any approach you want to write the Javascript -- jQuery soup is allowed!

 ### Goal: